 Web frameworks

 The most popular Python framework used for web development is Django.
-It’s quite mature and popular, but has a very different philosophy compared to Rails.
-Django emphasizes rapid development, but under the hood you won’t find typical RoR magic (e.g. an overriden autoloader).
+It's quite mature and popular, but it has a very different philosophy from that of Rails.
+Django emphasizes rapid development, but under the hood, you won't find typical RoR magic (e.g., an overridden autoloader).
 Django represents the MTV rather than the MVC approach.
-The framework's strengths include really great documentation, versatility, and its facilitation of rapid development.
+The framework's strengths include great documentation, versatility, and its facilitation of rapid development.

-For those who prefer more lightweight solutions, the Pyramid framework is a nice option.
+The Pyramid framework is a nice option for those who prefer more lightweight solutions.
 Its learning curve is significantly lower, too.
-Another similar framework is Flask, which is something of an alternative to Ruby’s Sinatra.
-It might not be as robust as other frameworks, but it’s still rather popular, particularly for data engineering work (thanks to its simple API and hassle-free approach).
-For non-mainstream enthusiasts looking for a robust and versatile framework (like Hanami in the Ruby World), the lightweight but powerful Falcon can be a good choice.
+Another similar framework is Flask, an alternative to Ruby's Sinatra.
+It might not be as robust as other frameworks, but it's still rather popular, particularly for data engineering work (thanks to its simple API and hassle-free approach).
+The lightweight but powerful Falcon can be a good choice for non-mainstream enthusiasts looking for a robust and versatile framework (like Hanami in the Ruby World).

 Traps Ruby experts might fall into when working with Python